nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/resources-endpoints/web-adapters-for-the-rest-api.md

         version: '1'

 ---
 This API also has the concept of "adapter".
 An adapter is a URL segment that starts with "@" and that transforms the input resource so as to return another resource.
-For example, using&nbsp;`@blob`&nbsp;will return the file of a document (the one stored on the property given by the next URL segment), and chaining it to&nbsp;`@op`&nbsp;will call an operation (that takes a blob in input):
+For example, using `@blob` will return the file of a document (the one stored on the property given by the next URL segment), and chaining it to `@op` will call an operation (that takes a blob in input):

 ```
 /nuxeo/api/v1/id/{docId}/@blob/file:content/@op/Blob.ToPDF